Reducing Stress and Improving Well-being is Our Goal

 How much time a caregiver spends working with a Navigator in the program all depends on the caregiver's needs, comfort level, and their level of engagement with their care plan.
 Ultimately there are 4 core appointments that make up the program.

 At any point in between these appointments, the caregiver is free to get in touch with the Navigator if they need additional help or would like to amend their plan.
+Care plans can revisited every 3 months for the duration of the program, or as needed at the discretion of the caregiver.
 The caregiver will also receive brief weekly surveys via text message to send updates on their progress, which will alert the Navigator to reach out if needed.

 I care for more than one person, how do I respond to the assessment?